korem-lab/DEBIAS-M/README.md

 To begin, we recommend running the example demo we provide, which runs DEBIAS-M on a randomly generated dataset.

 ## DEBIAS-M Demo
 See the `Example.ipynb` notebook to see how to use the package.
-This notebook demonstrates the inputs and outputs of DEBIAS-M implementation (whichmimicks the standard scikit-learn structure), and fits a DEBIAS-M model on the synthetic data.
+This notebook demonstrates the inputs and outputs of DEBIAS-M implementation (which mimicks the standard scikit-learn structure), and fits a DEBIAS-M model on the synthetic data.
 For the generated example of 480 samples and 100 features, the DEBIAS-M example completes in less than a minute.
 We provide a copy of the walkthrough code below.
-For further details on reproducing all results on our main analyses, please refer to our CodeOcean capsule, or our github repository containing the analysis code.
+For further details on reproducing all results on our main analyses, please refer to our github repository containing the analysis code: https://github.com/korem-lab/v1-DEBIAS-M-Analysis/.
 Refer to the `Multitask-example.ipynb` notebook for an example running DEBIAS-M on multiple phenotypes at once.

 ```python
 import numpy as np